Skip to content

 These are truths, not bugs to fix — keep them in mind when interpreting probe results:

-• Visuals: snapshotJSON() covers structural state — positions, components, scene stack — not pixel output. page.screenshot() helps but agent-grade interpretation of pixels is imperfect.
+• Visuals: snapshotJSON() covers structural state — positions, components, scene stack — plus the render facet’s world-space bounds and visibility, but still not pixel output (colours, shaders, exact rasterisation). page.screenshot() helps but agent-grade interpretation of pixels is imperfect.
 Combine both for confidence.

 • Audio: no introspection surface, and WebAudio doesn’t pause in step mode.
 Probes can’t tell you whether a sound effect played at the right frame.